Kristen Waggoner: Alliance Defending Freedom

+Arlene's Flowers

-Waggoner's most important case while at ELM was the Arlene's Flowers Lawsuit.
-In 2013 florist Barronelle Stutzman declined to provide flowers for a same sex wedding based on her deeply held Christian beliefs.
-Same sex marriage was legalized in Washington in 2012.
-The case went all the way to the Washington State Supreme Court where Waggoner argued the case based on First Amendment grounds.
-The court decided against Stutzman to which Waggoner responded: The case was submitted to the United States Supreme Court for review.
+Waggoner represented the florist in the Arlene's Flowers Lawsuit when it was heard in the Washington State Supreme Court, arguing the case on First Amendment grounds.
+The court ruled against her.

 On June 25, 2018, the U.S. Supreme Court granted the petition for a writ of certiorari, vacated the judgment, and remanded the case to the Supreme Court of Washington for further consideration in light of the Masterpiece Cakeshop decision.
 On June 6, 2019, the Washington Supreme Court unanimously ruled against Stutzman again, finding no evidence of religious animus.
 Stutzman's attorneys once again requested the U.S. Supreme Court to take her case, but certiorari was denied in July 2021.
+Stutzman opted to settle with Ingersoll in November 2021, paying him $5,000.